 “Well, it is.
 Look up there,” Papa replies.

 From the spawn point Jake turns and sees a glow emanating from the top of the mountain.
 “Sheesh!
 Was that about twenty torches or so?”

 “But then why are you down here,” Jakob implores.
 “What about all of our stuff?”

 Papa took a deep breath and let it out slowly.
 “I got the house all built, as well as a couple of furnaces.
 I also found a small pocket of coal to start cooking our pork while I worked.
 After lighting up the top of the mountain and the in and outside of the house I went back down to the basement where the coal was and started building steps down into the mountain thinking I might find some more coal or even some iron.
 I made a rookie mistake and was cutting out some steps directly underneath me at one point when the floor fell away and I found myself in a pitch black room.
 I quickly threw down some torches to get some light, but I must have been right by a zombie spawner because they surrounded me.
 Next thing I knew I was back here on the shore.
 I didn’t think there was enough time to make more tools and head up to the house, so I just dug out some dirt and made a tower to sit out the night.”

-“Oh… well I made a wolf mad when I ended up here.
+“Oh… well I made a wolf mad when I was looking for sheep.
+That’s how I ended up here.
 Do you have any more dirt?”
-Jakob ask?
+Jakob asks?

 “Yep, get up here,” Papa says as he tosses down a partial stack.